nati-alvarez/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+We can make stateful class components in the class components constructor method.
+First we call the super function passing in any props the components gets.
+We then define our state on the next line likes so:

+this.state = {
+	someStateVariable: value,
+	anotherStateVar: [1,2,3,4]
+	...
+}

 2. Describe the different phases of the component lifecycle.

+Mounting: the component is being loaded in and its state and props are being
+	setup.
+Constructor is called. componentDidMount is called

+   Updating: A change to state or props has been made, the component re-renders
+	to reflect the updates made.
+ComponentDidUpdate is called

+   Unmounting: the component is taken off the page.
+Can perform actions with
+	componentWillUnmount like removing event listeners, DOM manipulation, etc.

 3. Demonstrate an understanding of class component lifecycle methods.

+componentDidMount: Runs after the constructor after the component
+	initially mounts

+   componentDidUpdate: Runs when a state or prop value changes

+   componentWillUnmount: Runs when the component is unmounting

 4. Define stateful logic.

+Stateful logic is basically any code that uses state.
+That includes setting up the state itself, and event handlers that change state values

 5. Describe how to test a React component with React Testing Library.

+We test with React Testing Library with the arrange, act, assert method.
+We query elements in the UI we perform actions and checks on.
+We then perform actions with fireEvent to mimic user interaction (clicking buttons, entering into input tags, etc.) Finally we check to see if the UI changes in the way we expect in response to the user's interaction.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions